 I am a sucker for New York-style cheesecake.
 It is the style that I used in both my Huckleberry Cheesecake and Apple Crumble Cheesecake recipes!
 But sometimes you don't need a whole slice of rich cheesecake.

 These mini cheesecakes have the same amazing flavor and texture, but they are baked in muffin tins so that you have nice, easy-to-serve individual cups.
-Whether you are trying to portion control, or just wanting something delicious for a party, these perfect mini cheesecakes will be a hit!
+Whether you are trying to portion control, or just want something delicious for a party, these perfect mini cheesecakes will be a hit!

 - Cream Cheese - New York-style cheesecake has a lot of cream cheese!
 This recipe uses a pound of softened cream cheese.
 Make sure to use full-fat cream cheese, as the low-fat version has more water and the cheesecake will not set.

 - Sour Cream - Unlike Philadelphia cheesecake, a New York cheesecake usually adds sour cream.
 This softens the batter and helps make the cheesecake creamy.

 - Lemon Juice - The acid in lemon juice reacts to the fat in the cream cheese and helps to create a velvety texture.
 If you do not have lemon juice then an equal amount of lime juice can be substituted.